Mohannad1260/Java_Herb_ch11_HW/README.md

 **Author:** Mohannad Rayan | **Date:** July 2025
 Adventures in Java threading primitives.

-This should test thread creation, coordination, synchronization, interthread communication, join(), and even a little deadlock avoidance.
+These demos test thread creation, coordination, synchronization, interthread communication, join(), and even a little deadlock avoidance.
 You can do it all with plain Java 11+ threads (no virtual threads needed).